William Partridge (Irish revolutionary): Trade union work

-At age 22, he was transferred to the railways workshops at Broadstone (one source notes Inchicore) in Dublin and here he became involved in the union movement, joining the Amalgamated Society of Engineers.
+At age 22, he was transferred to the railways workshops at Broadstone and later worked at Inchicore in Dublin and here he became involved in the union movement, joining the Amalgamated Society of Engineers.
 He was involved in the ASE led strikes in 1887 and 1902, making him a pioneer in the developing trade union movement in Ireland.

-Partridge became an organiser of the Irish Transport and General Workers Union which had been founded in 1909.
-He worked closely with Jim Larkin in setting up branches of the union outside Dublin.
-He was based at the union's Emmet Hall in Inchicore.
-He was involved in Conradh na Gaeilge (the Gaelic League) and was treasurer of the Inchicore branch.
-He campaigned for improved housing, education and civic amenities for the working people of Inchicore and he was elected to Dublin City Council where he served as a Sinn Féin councillor.
-He formed a branch of the ITGWU in Tralee, Listowel and Fenit Harbour and Killarney.
+Partridge established the Inchicore branch of the Gaelic League.
+He was an organiser of the Irish Transport and General Workers Union, and worked with Jim Larkin to set up union branches outside Dublin.
+Politically, he was elected to Dublin City Council in 1906 and 1913 as a Sinn Féin councillor.
+Patridge was one of the leading figures during the 1913 Great Lockout.

-During the Great Lockout of 1913, Partridge was one of the main leaders of the struggle.
-He attacked the hypocrisy of Catholic clergy in Dublin who sided with the bosses and condemned the ITGWU while doing nothing themselves to combat the causes of dire poverty in the city.

 The Rising

 Partridge was a member of the first Provisional Army Council of the Irish Citizen Army along with Larkin, P.T.
 Daly, Thomas Foran, Seán O'Casey and Francis Sheehy Skeffington.
-Connolly sent Partridge to Kerry to supervise the landing of the expected German arms shipment at Fenit. his objective was to use the Transport union members at Fenit Harbour to unload the arms ship Aud, in fact the German ship the SS Libau.
+Connolly sent Partridge to Kerry to supervise the landing of the expected German arms shipment at Fenit.
+His objective was to use the Transport union members at Fenit Harbour to unload the arms ship Aud, in fact the German ship the SS Libau.

 However, the ship was scuttled by the captain Karl Spindler after the planned rendezvous with Roger Casement to unload the arms did not happen and they were then intercepted by the British Navy.
 After returning to Dublin, Partridge stood as officer of the guard at Liberty Hall as the proclamation of 1916 was being printed the night before the Rising.
 Partridge fought in the College of Surgeons with Countess Markievicz and Michael Mallin during Easter Week.
 During the fighting, he carried the wounded female sniper Margaret Skinnider on his back from Harcourt Street corner to the college while under constant fire.